 For many, Instagram has become a regular pastime.
-The app allows us to creep on and apathetically “like” photos and videos that define our circle of digital friends, acquaintances, frienemies, and even complete strangers.
+The app allows us to creep on our friends, acquaintances, frenemies, and even complete strangers while we eagerly, or apathetically, “like” their photos and videos

 PostGraber is unique in the fact that it’s not limited to downloading only one item from a post.
 This is extremely useful if you intend to download multiple photos or videos from a single Instagram post — something that’s now possible thanks to Instagram’s slideshow feature.
 In terms of how it works, not much is different.
 Simply copy the link of the public Instagram post into PostGraber, click the “Go” button, and the media will start downloading.